cryptodotis/irssi-otr/README.md

 `/otr genkey nickname@server-addr-fqdn`

-Once down, you should see a message in the irssi main window indicating completion.
+Once done, you should see a message in the irssi main window indicating completion.

 `OTR: Key generation for <nickname> completed in X seconds.
 Reloading keys.`